 - ½ cup unsalted butter if you’re using salted butter, skip the additional salt in the ingredients list

-- Ube extract optional (I don't use ube extract in this recipe)
+- 1 - 2 tsp Ube extract optional (I don't use ube extract in this recipe)

 - If you’re using fresh ube or purple sweet potatoes, steam them until tender.
 Then let them cool, and then peel.
-Once peeled, they can be grated with a box grater.
+Once peeled, grate them with a box grater.1.5 lbs cooked ube

 - Once grated, this can be stored in the freezer in an airtight container for months.
 I prefer to vacuum pack the cooked ube.
 This can be done in advance, or you can buy pre-cooked, and grated ube as well.

-- If you’re using store-bought frozen ube, it’s best to let it thaw out before using, but it can be used from frozen as well (see recipe notes).
+- If you’re using store-bought frozen ube, it’s best to let it thaw out before using, but it can be used from frozen in a pinch as well (see recipe notes).

 - Use a heavy bottom, large pot (I use a 5 qt pot).
-Add the evaporated milk, coconut milk, condensed milk, sugar, and salt into the pot.
+Add the evaporated milk, coconut milk, condensed milk, sugar, and salt into the pot.1 cup evaporated milk, 1 cup full fat coconut milk, 1 cup condensed milk, 1 cup white or brown sugar, ¼ tsp sea salt

 - Add the grated ube, and stir to combine.